ahabra/java-perf/presentation.md

 ### Definition
 1. __Hashing__: Convert data to a random-looking string
 2. Same data will __always__ generate the same hash string
-3. Different data, ideally, __should__ generate different hash string
+3. Different data, ideally, __should__ generate different hash strings
 4. Different data can _in theory_ produce the same hash string, this is called _collision_
 5. Hashing functions attempt to minimize collisions
-6. Secure hashing functions attempt to hinder converting the hash string to original value
+6. Secure hashing functions attempt to hinder converting the hash string to its original value
 7. Hash algorithms examples: MD5, CRC, Murmum, SHA1 (20 bytes), SHA256 (32 bytes), SHA512 (64 bytes)
 8. For secure hashing, use at least (Secure Hash Algorithm 256 bits) SHA256